-Moist, delicious and easy vegan oat gingerbread !
-It is oil-free, gluten-free, flourless & ready in 30 minutes.
+Moist, delicious and easy vegan gluten-free oat gingerbread !
+It is oil-free, flourless, made in a blender, & ready in 30 minutes.
 Enjoy it for for breakfast, snacks and dessert.

 I love oats.
 I love gingerbread.
 Why not combine the two into one?
 Moreover, why have I not done this sooner!!??